Pool Winter Safety Covers – Differences between materials and webbing

 Solid vs. Mesh.
 The material maters.

 Custom Shaped Cover

-The final consideration when comparing covers is the webbing.
-You may have noticed that pools covers have squares on them.
+The final consideration when comparing swimming pool covers is the webbing.
+You may have noticed that pool covers have squares on them.
 Those squares or straps are what give the cover its strength.
 Some covers have squares that are 3'x3' others are 5'x5'.
 When comparing winter covers this is factor OFTEN overlooked by pool owners and intentionally omitted by manufactures and vendors.
 IT MATTERS.
 The larger the pool the more important the strength of the cover.